g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 ## Password Hashing vs. Encryption
 Hashing is a one-way function that converts input data (like a password) into a fixed-size string of characters, which appears random.
 The original data cannot be retrieved from the hash.
 Hashing is ideal for securely storing passwords because even if the hash is exposed, it cannot be reversed to reveal the original password.

 Encryption is a reversible process where data is converted into a different format to prevent unauthorized access.
 The encrypted data can be decrypted back to its original form using a specific key.
-Encryption is suitable for data that needs to be accessed later, such as messages or files, but is not recommended for storing passwords.
+Encryption is suitable for data that needs to be accessed later, such as messages or files but is not recommended for storing passwords.

 ## Implementing Password Hashing in Flutter